Women’s Rights in the Criminal Justice System

 The American Criminal Law Review’s 2019 Symposium was co-sponsored by the Georgetown Domestic Violence Clinic, the Georgetown Criminal Justice Clinic, and the Georgetown Defense & Prisoner Advocacy Clinic.

-The Symposium Issue ( Volume 57, Issue 4) is expected to be published in December 2019.
+The Symposium Issue (Volume 57, Issue 4) is expected to be published in April 2020.

 Individual webcasts of each speaker and their presenting topic are available with captions below:

 Judge Nancy Gertner, Senior Lecturer on Law, Harvard Law School

 “Can You Be A Feminist And A Criminal Defense Lawyer?” – Abbe Smith, Professor of Law, Georgetown University Law Center